zgoda/flask-rollup/docs/index.rst

 Running ``flask rollup init`` will create bare bones Javascript project control file ``package.json``, install Rollup and all required plugins and finally create generic Rolup configuration file in ``rollup.config.js``.
 All these artifacts are generated in current working directory so these commands may be safely tested outside application code tree.

+``init`` command takes optional flag ``--babel`` which signals if `Babel transpiler`_ should also be installed along with other plugins.
+This is important if you want your Javascript code to be transpiled down to ES6 and allows you to write it using features from any newer published version, like object spread operator from ES9.
+With this option enabled, a bare bones Babel configuration file will be written as ``babel.config.json``.
+This configuration will include only options related to transpilation to target version so you can freely modify it.

 Once initialisation is done, the extension does not modify anything in Javascript environment so all updates to packages have to be processed *the Javascript way* (eg. with ``npm i -D rollup-plugin-something-fancy`` and then adding it to Rollup pipeline in ``rollup.config.js``).

 With Javascript environment ready Rollup can start bundling Javascript code of the application.
 Internally definition expressed as instance of :class:`Bundle` is translated into series of Rollup command line params.
 Simplest bundle definition can look like the below code.